Voyz/databay/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have updated the documentation accordingly.
 - [ ] I have added tests to cover my changes.
 - [ ] All new and existing tests passed.
+- [ ] I've run coverage on the project and the coverage is: {INPUT COVERAGE PERCENTAGE}%